 8. Kanipakam Vinayaka Temple

 It is one of those temples, which is not yet complete although its construction started all the way back in the 11-century during the reign of the Chola Dynasty.
 Even the idol of the presiding deity is not yet complete.
 The temple is still being built, and that is a compelling reason to make it one of the top tourist attractions in Tirupati.
 At present devotees can see only up to the abdomen of the idol.
-The idol is situated in a well with an eternal spring.
+The idol is situated in a well with eternal spring.
 Holy water from this spring is offered to devotees.
 The temple is well connected to other parts of the state.
-There are trains and APTDC buses that to go to this temple.
+There are trains and APTDC buses to go to this temple.
 The temple is kept open for a long time, i.e. from 4:00 in the early morning to 9:30 in the night.
 One of the most popular places to visit in Tirupati is the Kanipakam Vinayaka Mandir

 9. Kapila Teertham

 At a distance of about 25 kilometres from the Tirupati Balaji Temple, there is Kapila Theertham, a popular and famous waterfall and one of the often visited tourist attractions in Tirupati.
 This is a unique waterfall located at the foot of Sheshadri Hills.
 The water is falling from a height of more than 100-feet into a large pond inside the Kapileswara Swamy Temple premises.
 The beautiful natural water body culminating in the pond inside the temple is one of the compelling tourist attractions near Tirupati as well as a major pilgrimage place in Tirupati.
 There is a brass Shiva Linga inside the temple and a huge stone statue of a bull at the entrance of the temple.
-The temple also has some sub shrines for Gods and Goddesses like Vinayaka, Kamakshi Devi, Subhramanya, Sri Krishna, etc. For pilgrims, both the waterfall and the temple are highly sacred.
+The temple also has some sub-shrines for Gods and Goddesses like Vinayaka, Kamakshi Devi, Subhramanya, Sri Krishna, etc. For pilgrims, both the waterfall and the temple are highly sacred.
 A dip in the pond is considered to be holy.
-This makes it one of the best places to see in Tirupati, especially during monsoon when the waterfall provides a breathtaking view.
+This makes it one of the best places to see in Tirupati, especially during the monsoon when the waterfall provides a breathtaking view.
 The temple is open from 5:00 in the morning to 8:00 in the evening.
 It is one of the prominent places to visit in Tirupati.

-About 15 kilometres from Tirupati lies Chandragiri, an ancient town which used to be the fourth capital of the Vijayanagar Kingdom.
+About 15 kilometres from Tirupati lies Chandragiri, an ancient town that used to be the fourth capital of the Vijayanagar Kingdom.
 It is a major heritage site in Andhra Pradesh and one of the most popular tourist attractions near Tirupati.
 There are many places to see here and this includes an excellent fort and two magnificent palaces built by the Vijayanagara rulers.
 The fort sits atop a huge rock at a height of 183 metres.
-The castle is fortified by strong walls on the southern side and a ditch for preventing intruders from entering into the fort.
+The castle is fortified by strong walls on the southern side and a ditch for preventing intruders from entering the fort.
 There are eight temples inside the fort, which are lying in ruins.
 It is one of the most famous places in Tirupati with a historical lineage.

 While the fort is a robust piece of architecture, the palaces- Raja Mahal and Rani Mahal – are exquisite examples of Vijayanagara architecture.
 These are three-storied buildings made with brick, stone, and lime mortar.
 There is no use of timber in the whole building.
-The central tower of the palace contains the durbar hall, which rises till the second floor and is supported by pillars.
+The central tower of the palace contains the durbar hall, which rises to the second floor and is supported by pillars.
 The marvel of architecture and wonder of decoration makes this place one of the most compelling places to see in Tirupati.
 The place is open from 10:00 in the morning to 8:45 in the evening, and you need to pay INR 10 per person as an entry fee.
 It is one of the famous places in Tirupati.

 11. Srinivasa Mangapuram

 About 12 kilometres from Tirupati lies Srinivasa Mangapuram also known as Sri Kalyana Venkateswara Swami Temple, a significant place of pilgrimage and one of the must-visit tourist attractions near Tirupati.
 The temple is under the control of Archaeological Survey of India but is maintained by TTD, i.e. Tirumala Tirupati Devasthanams.
 Despite being under the control of ASI, rituals and festivals are still performed and celebrated in this temple.
 This temple is considered to be one of the most sacred temples of Venkateswara.
-If you cannot make it to the Sri Venkateswara Temple, you can have a darshan of the Lord Sri Kalyana Venkateswara Swamy, and fulfil your desire of seeing Tirupati Balaji.
-Annual Brahmotsavam Festival is a major festival celebrated in this temple.
+If you cannot make it to the Sri Venkateswara Temple, you can have a darshan of the Lord Sri Kalyana Venkateswara Swamy, and fulfill your desire of seeing Tirupati Balaji.
+The annual Brahmotsavam Festival is a major festival celebrated in this temple.
 The landmark is considered one of the most famous places in Tirupati.